microsoft/pxt-ev3/docs/troubleshoot.md

 4. When the brick says "Starting.." you can let go of the **Left** and **Enter** buttons.

 You can also watch this [How to Reset](https://www.lego.com/en-us/videos/themes/mindstorms/how-to-reset-the-ev3-p-brick-fbcbdbed398e4e12a7ce30fa662c54be) video to see how to do a reset.

-If you try a reset and the **@drivename@** drive still doesn't appear, or you attempted a download and it didn't copy to the brick, you might need a firmware update.

-## What's a firmware update and how do I get one?

-Firmware is the software that runs all the basic operations on your brick.
-Your programs run with the firmware to make the @boardname@ do all the things you want it to do.
-Your brick comes with the firmware already installed.
-You could have a brick with an older version of firmware that needs updating in order for it to work properly with MakeCode.

-To update your firmware, follow these instructions: [Updating and Resetting Firmware](https://www.lego.com/en-us/service/help/products/themes-sets/mindstorms/updating-and-resetting-lego-mindstorms-ev3-firmware-408100000007884).

-### ~hint

-**Offline firmware update**

-If your EV3 Brick isn't connected to the internet through a computer, or with some other mobile device, you'll need to do a manual update of the firmware.
-You need to have the firmware file already downloaded and available on the computer connected to the brick.

-To do this, read the instructions in the **Manual Firmware Update** section of the [Firmware Update](https://education.lego.com/en-us/support/mindstorms-ev3/firmware-update) support page.

-### ~

 ## LEGO Support